cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 ```
 - Add a link to your live demo in Github Pages 🌐
 - Write a description of your work
-- Showcase your project with Github Pages, add the url to the readme and add the url to the About  🌍
 - Add a nice poster image showing off your shiny frontend 📸

 — Write a section that describes how to install this project 🤓